 d.)
 If the clinicians caring for the patients, did use the KPS score, but used it not only to select subjects for chemotherapy, but to reduce the dose in those at perceived higher risk of toxicity, how could that have affected the discrimination of the KPS in this study?
 [2]

 e.)
 (Extra credit) Could the investigators' choice of the 2 cut-offs (3 intervals) reported in Table 6 for the KPS have made it look substantially worse than it really is?
-That is, could they substantially increased the area under the ROC curve by adding more points or changing the cutoffs?
+That is, could they substantially increase the area under the ROC curve by adding more points or changing the cutoffs?
 Explain [+3]

 7. USPSTF recommendations and PSA screening